Magyartanulas/magyartanulas.github.io/Section3.md

 | Behind        | Mögé                | Mögött               | Mögül              |
 | Between/Among | Közé                | Között               | Közül              |

+Felett and fölött were a result of dialectual differences, however now they are virtually interchangeable.

 **IMPORTANT NOTE**

 Postpositions cannot be used with standalone pronouns, you have to attach the personal pronoun ending instead